-Hindus Largest Minority Community In Pakistan With 3.8 Million Population
+Hindus largest minority community in Pakistan with 3.8 million population

 The percentage of the divorced population has reduced from 0.42 per cent in 2017 to 0.35 per cent in 2023.

 The data also revealed a stark difference in the growth of rural and urban populations, with the former going up at the rate of 1.88 per cent and the latter 3.67 per cent.
-(Agencies)
+(PTI )